Skip to content

 Appreciating Edna St. Vincent Millay at the Literary Legend’s Valley Home

-The acclaimed poet, a Vassar graduate, took inspiration from nature at the Hudson Valley home that is now being saved.
+The acclaimed poet, a Vassar graduate, took inspiration from nature at the Hudson Valley home and grounds that have now been permanently saved.

 by Reed Sparling